2019 Ontario Section Board Of Directors

 Gordon Reusing is a Principal at GHD Ltd. He graduated with a Masters in Mechanical Engineering at the University of Waterloo and started working for Conestoga-Rovers & Associates Ltd. (CRA) in 1990 after a stint teaching English in China.
 He is based in Waterloo, Ontario where he worked for CRA over the course of 24 years and is now working for GHD, which merged with CRA in 2014, creating a global company of over 6000 people.
 Gordon practices primarily in air, greenhouse gas and noise consulting services.
 He has a particular interest and extensive experience in energy from waste and renewable energy projects.
 He also manages multimedia environmental assessments, due diligence and remediation projects.
 Gordon is married and has two boys, studying in university and high school, and a daughter in grade 4.

-Julie is an Environmental Engineering at Dillon Consulting Limited.
-Julie’s expertise lies in the areas of air quality and environmental management programs.
-With almost 15 years of experience, Julie has extensive knowledge of provincial and federal legislation, programs and policies related to air quality and environmental reporting.
+Julie is a Senior Specialist at ArcelorMittal Dofasco.
+Julie has over 17 years of experience, with extensive knowledge of provincial and federal legislation, programs and policies related to air quality and environmental reporting.
 She is a Professional Engineer and Toxic Substance Reduction Planner.
-Julie also serves in the Professional Engineers of Ontario Hamilton-Burlington Chapter.
-Although she just joined the Air and Waste Management Association, she is currently co-hosting the Hamilton Breakfast Series.
+Julie also serves as Chair of the Professional Engineers of Ontario Hamilton-Burlington Chapter.
+She is currently coordinating the A&WMA Breakfast Series – if you have any content suggestions, please throw them her way.